DECC lays foundations for smart meters rollout

 Alongside the Government’s response to the Smart Meters Prospectus consultation, the Department of Energy and Climate Change has set out the overall strategy and timetable for the installation of 53 million smart meters in 30 million homes and businesses across Great Britain, estimated to have a net benefit to the nation of £7.3 billion over the next twenty years.

-Speaking ahead of his visit today to a technology expo at the SmartLIFE training centre in Cambridge, where exhibitors include businesses specialising in smart meter technology, Secretary of State for Energy and Climate Change Chris Huhne said:
+Speaking ahead of his visit today to a technology expo at the SmartLIFE training centre in Cambridge, where exhibitors include businesses specialising in smart meter technology, Secretary of State for Energy and Climate Change The Rt Hon Chris Huhne MP said:

 “Smart meters are a key part of giving us all more control over how we use energy at home and at work, helping us to cut out waste and save money.